IBM/phone-stt-demo/README.md

 This will give you a URL like `https://phone-stt-demo.abcdefg1a2b.eu-gb.codeengine.appdomain.cloud`.

-Take the hostname (e.g. `phone-stt-demo.abcdefg1a2b.eu-gb.codeengine.appdomain.cloud`) and use it as the `REPLACE-THIS-HOSTNAME` value in following the [Twilio setup instructions](./twilio-setup/instructions.md).
+Use this as the `REPLACE-THIS-URL` value in following the [Twilio setup instructions](./twilio-setup/instructions.md).

 ---